 Tivozanib (VEGFR 123 TKI)

 As part of a North American registration plan, tivozanib is being studied in the Phase 3 TIVO-3 trial, a randomized, controlled, multi-center, open-label study to compare tivozanib to sorafenib in subjects with refractory advanced RCC.
-In November 2018, AVEO announced that the TIVO-3 trial met its primary endpoint of demonstrating a significant improvement in progression free survival (PFS) and that the study also demonstrated a significant improvement in the secondary endpoint of overall response rate.
-Based on these positive topline results, and following consultation with the U.S. Food and Drug Administration (FDA) to discuss the results of an interim analysis of the study’s secondary endpoint of overall survival (OS), AVEO submitted a New Drug Application (NDA) for tivozanib in patients with relapsed/refractory RCC in the first quarter of 2020.
-AVEO is also evaluating tivozanib in combination with Bristol-Myers Squibb’s PD-1 inhibitor OPDIVO® (nivolumab) and AstraZeneca’s PD-L1 inhibitor IMFINZI® (durvalumab) in RCC and hepatocellular carcinoma, respectively.
+In November 2018, AVEO announced that the TIVO-3 trial met its primary endpoint of demonstrating a significant improvement in progression free survival (PFS) and that the study also demonstrated a significant improvement in the secondary endpoint of overall response rate (ORR).
+In May 2020, the Company announced the final hazard ratio for the study’s secondary endpoint of OS.
+On June 1, 2020, the U.S. Food and Drug Administration (FDA) accepted for filing the New Drug Application (NDA) for tivozanib as a treatment for relapsed or refractory RCC and assigned a Prescription Drug User Fee Act (PDUFA) target action date of March 31, 2021.